1Bishop/old-blog/README.md

 # TODO

 - [ ] Add Disclaimer based on hidden tag
-  - Disclaimer: This article is for ethical and educational purposes only!
+  - Disclaimer: This article is for ethical and educational purposes only.
 - [ ] Tags page (listing out series)
-- [ ] set up Author Page to link to about
+- [ ] Set up Author Page to link to about
+- [ ] Create a hire me page
+  - Offering Shopify Store Creation
+  - Vulnerability Testing
+  - Penetration Testing
+- [ ] Store Page
+  - [ ] Offer Shopify Themes
+  - [ ] Offer Ghost Themes
+  - [ ] Offer Vue / Nuxt Themes
+- [ ] Courses
+  - [ ] Intro to Cybersecurity
+  - [ ] Intro to Penetration Testing
+  - [ ] Intro to Web Development
+  - [ ] Intro to Coding with Python
+  - [ ] Intro to Go for Pentesting

 # Colors: